jasonbellamy/graphql-guide/source/mutations.md

 You use queries to fetch data in GraphQL; when you want to modify data you use a **mutation**.

-In the first instance, a mutation is simply a named RPC (remote procedure call), basically equivalent to a data modification API in many other systems (such as REST).
+In the first instance, a mutation is simply a named RPC (remote procedure call), basically equivalent to a data modification API in many other systems such as REST.

 Where things get interesting in GraphQL is considering the *return value* of a mutation.
-In most applications, a mutating API will return a minimal amount of data to client, which--if the client needs to find out what's changed as a result of the mutation, which it typically does--will require a second request from the client to fetch the changed data.
+In most applications, a mutating API will return a minimal amount of data to the client, which--if the client needs to find out what's changed as a result of the mutation, which it typically does--will require a second request to fetch the changed data.

 In some cases, mutating APIs are expanded to return a set of data to the caller; however it's not generally possible to know exactly what data any caller will need, which may mean the API endpoint returns *too much* data.
 We can see exactly the same over/underfetching problem that [motivated](index.html#motivation) GraphQL in the first place--and the solution is the same: to allow the caller to exactly the data needed after the mutation is done.